Skip to Main Content

 View a Larger Version of This Image

-The 1920 Operating Diagram establishes the rates (in cubic feet per second) at which water is to be discharged from Hinckley Reservoir during each third of the month period based upon the observed reservoir elevation at the beginning of each such period.
-The Operating Diagram allows reservoir levels to vary about 51 feet between a full reservoir level of 1225 feet to a low level of 1173.5 feet.
-The prescribed downstream discharge reduces as the reservoir levels fall in order to maintain sufficient water in Hinckley Reservoir to maintain canal navigation.
-The Operating Diagram also provides for increased reservoir releases during the winter so that reservoir capacity can be available to help mitigate spring flood conditions.
+As of April 1, 2013, the 2012 Operating Diagram will be used to regulate the downstream release of Hinckley Reservoir waters.
+The 2012 Operating Diagram establishes the rates (in cubic feet per second) at which water is to be discharged from Hinckley Reservoir on a semiweekly basis.
+The downstream discharge established by the 2012 Operating Diagram reduces as the reservoir level recedes in order to maintain sufficient water in Hinckley Reservoir to maintain canal navigation and other uses.
+The Operating Diagram also provides for increased reservoir releases as the reservoir level increases to help mitigate downstream flood concerns.

 Back to Top